Howard County Arts Council

 - Prepare studio/classroom and collect supplies for class use/ return studio/classroom to its previous condition when class is dismissed.

-- Keep Deputy Director informed of any incidents, concerns, or issues regarding students, equipment, or space.
+- Keep Art Center Director informed of any incidents, concerns, or issues regarding students, equipment, or space.

 COMPENSATION

 Workshops can be 2-4 hours each and should run only once per session cycle.
 Contract rates for workshops are as follows: $35/hr for 6-15 students enrolled in the workshop, $40/hr for 16+.
-Supply budgets and workshop pricing are decided on a case-by-case basis by the Deputy Director.
+Supply budgets and workshop pricing are decided on a case-by-case basis by the Art Center Director.

 If you have any questions, please contact education@hocoarts.org.